FAORO, Trevor “Cookie” Walter

 If you wish to send a condolence, post photos or share a memory, please scroll down the page to the area called “Share Your Condolences.”

-The service for FAORO, Trevor “Cookie” Walter is scheduled for A Celebration of Life for Trevor will be announced by his parents in early 2019. .
+The service for FAORO, Trevor “Cookie” Walter is scheduled for A Celebration of Life for Trevor will be held at the Kelowna Golf and Country Club Saturday July 6, 2019 from 4 - 7 pm.
 Below you will find the map for the service location and the contact information should you have any questions.